KellyZhou223/project01_shell/README.md

 ## Features:
 - Forks and executes commands
-- handles multiple commands on one line using ";" as a delimiter (no spaces before or after ";")
+- Handles multiple commands on one line using ";" as a delimiter (no spaces before or after ";")
 - Parses commands
-- Unfinished: Redirection, Piping

 ---